trans/trans.github.com/_posts/2011-09-10-is-it-an-attribute.md

 layout     : post
 ---

 What exactly is an attribute?
-In OOP a Ruby attribute is what is generally referred to as an <i>accessor method</i>.
+From the standpoint of OOP, a Ruby attribute is intended to be what is generally referred to as an <i>accessor method</i>.
 An accessor method is a means of direct access to an object's underlying state.
 In other words, it is a method for direct access to an instance variable.
-And that is exactly what Ruby's helper class methods (`attr`, `attr_reader`, `attr_writer` and `attr_accessor`) create.
+And that is exactly what Ruby's helper class methods, i.e. `attr`, `attr_reader`, `attr_writer` and `attr_accessor`, achieve.

-However, Ruby's "accessor methods" are not specially recognized methods, as are *properties* in Javascript, for instace.
-Rather Ruby simply creates regular old methods which internally work with the instance variables.
+However, Ruby's "accessor methods" are not specially recognized methods, (as are *properties* in Javascript, for example).
+Rather Ruby simply creates regular old methods which internally work with the an instance variable.
 This fact leads to a bit of puzzlement.
-If attributes are Ruby's means for creating accessor methods, but attributes are only a short-cut for creating regular methods, when is a method an attribute or not an attribute?
+If attributes are Ruby's means for creating accessor methods, but attributes are only a short-cut for creating regular methods, when then is a method an attribute or not an attribute?
 For instance:

     class Foo
       def x; @x; end
     end

-Is `#x` an attribute in this example, since it results in the exact same class definition as:
+Is `#x` an attribute in this example since it results in the exact same class definition as:

     class Foo